ssundarkars/ytclone/README.md

 ## Disclaimer

-Project is incomplete, all the functionalities are not working as axpected.
+Project is incomplete, all the functionalities are not working as expected.